USA Gymnastics sex abuse scandal: Larry Nassar

 During his appearance before Judge Rosemarie Aquilina in Ingham County Circuit Court, and under the terms of his plea agreement, Nassar pleaded guilty to seven counts of criminal sexual conduct charges with a minimum sentence of 25 to 40 years in prison.
 Three of the victims were under the age of 13 and three ranged in age from 13 to 15.
-Nassar issued a short statement in which he apologized and said that he was hopeful the community could move forward:

-"For all those involved, I'm so horribly sorry that this was like a match that turned into a forest fire out of control.
-I have no animosity toward anyone.
-I just want healing. [...]
-We need to move forward in a sense of growth and healing and I pray [for] that [...]."

 More than 150 women made impact statements during Nassar's week-long sentencing hearing before the former doctor was sentenced on January 24, 2018, to state prison for 40 to 175 years.
 During his federal sentencing, Judge Neff had previously ordered that any state prison term run consecutive with Nassar's federal sentence.
-Judge Aquilina quoted a letter that Nassar had sent her prior to sentencing, in which he blamed his accusers.
+Judge Aquilina quoted a letter that Nassar had sent her before sentencing, in which he blamed his accusers.
 She described him as a dangerous individual who showed little remorse and said that she "signed [his] death warrant".

 During his Eaton County Circuit Court appearance, Nassar pleaded guilty to engaging in sexual misconduct with three children under the age of 16.
 On February 5, 2018, Judge Janet Cunningham sentenced Nassar to an additional 40 to 125 years in state prison.
 This sentence will run consecutive to Nassar's federal sentence but concurrent to his previous state sentence from Ingham County.

+It was reported in January 2018 that one of Nassar's victims filed a police report to the Meridian Township Police Department in 2004 but the police decided to not press charges against Nassar because of a PowerPoint presentation he gave to them that claimed that he was doing legitimate medical treatment.

+William Strampel

+Nassar's boss at MSU was William Strampel, dean of the College of Osteopathic Medicine.
+Strampel was arrested on March 26, 2018, some weeks after MSU had announced they were taking steps to fire him due to his "personal conduct".
+On June 10, 2019, he was convicted in Michigan state court of two misdemeanor counts of willful neglect of duty and one felony count of misconduct in office.
+He was acquitted of a charge of criminal sexual conduct in the second degree.
+On August 7, 2019, Judge Joyce Draganchuk sentenced Strampel to one year in jail.
+On December 5, 2019, he permanently surrendered his license to practice as a physician and agreed to pay a fine of $35,000.
+Strampel was scheduled to be released early for good behavior on April 3, 2020, after serving about eight months in jail, but was released even earlier: on March 19, 2020, in response to the COVID-19 pandemic.
+On January 15, 2021, the Michigan Court of Appeals issued a per curiam opinion rejecting his appeal and affirming Judge Draganchuk's rulings.
+On August 4, 2021, the Michigan Supreme Court declined to hear the case.

+Strampel and Nassar were the only two MSU employees incarcerated for their role in the scandal.
+A former MSU coach, Kathie Klegas, served 90 days plus probation; her conviction was overturned on appeal.